 6. Notify affected parties

-If any client data was breached, now comes the not so fun task of notifying affected people.
+If any client data was breached, now comes the not-so-fun task of notifying affected people.
 You need to have a clear idea of the message you want to send out and how to regain the trust of affected parties.

-Whether it be a public announcement in the form of a press release, social media update or personal communication, at this point, it’s key that you outline exactly what you’re doing to remedy the issue, what your customers (or clients) could do for extra precaution, as well as your prevention plans for the future.
+Whether it be a public announcement in the form of a press release, social media update, or personal communication, at this point, it’s key that you outline exactly what you’re doing to remedy the issue, what your customers (or clients) could do for extra precaution, as well as your prevention plans for the future.
 The whole point is to reassure, rather than heighten the frenzy.

 7. Consult the professionals

 You’re an expert at running your business, not at dealing with a data breach.
 Bring in outside help from people who deal with data breaches every day.
-Consider hiring an outside forensic investigation team or work with an IT consultant to figure out exactly what happened.
+Consider hiring an outside forensic investigation team or working with an IT consultant to figure out exactly what happened.

 A lot of security breaches are the result of common and typical mistakes that can hinder your network.
 Find the root of the problem as soon as you can.
 Did this happen because an employee let someone outside of the company use their laptop?
 Did someone plug an infected USB drive into a computer that released malware?
 Were your passwords not secure enough?